Soy Sauce Noodles

 Fried noodles, Garlic Cloves, Onion, Carrot, Dark soy sauce, Rice Vinegar, Leeks, Black Bean paste, Sugar, Sesame seed oil.

-For rice vinegar, avoid regular white vinegar, as its flavor tends to be overly sharp and tart.
+When it comes to rice vinegar, avoid white vinegar because it’s too sharp.
 A good substitute is either apple cider vinegar or rice wine vinegar.
-Despite its name, rice wine vinegar does not contain any wine or alcohol.
-It is made in a manner similar to rice wine, but rice wine undergoes a second fermentation process, during which the alcohol is transformed into vinegar.
+Even though it has “wine” in the name, rice wine vinegar doesn’t contain alcohol.
+It is made similarly to rice wine, but rice wine goes through a second fermentation process that turns the alcohol into vinegar.

 Instructions